Update: The Nets have traded Kyrie Irving to the Dallas Mavericks, ending this latest saga.

 After flirting with the idea of joining the Lakers via the taxpayer mid-level exception — something that never really felt realistic — Irving made the shocking decision to not take a $30 million pay cut and opted into the final year of his contract, seemingly putting an end to the possibility this season.

 But days later, Kevin Durant made a trade request and shook the NBA landscape.
-With him no longer committed to the franchise, Irving became an available player once more and the Lakers are not only pouncing, they’re reportedly the only team interested.
+With him no longer committed to the franchise, Irving became an available player once more and the Lakers were reportedly the only team interested.
+Durant later rescinded his trade request and Irving played well enough to make an All-Star game for the Nets, but now that the team isn’t offering him a contract extension, he reportedly wants out once again.

-With the news updating on a daily basis, here’s a place to track the latest updates on Kyrie, the Nets, the Lakers and their ongoing trade discussions.
+Will the Lakers resume trade talks with the Nets in the wake of Irving’s trade request?
+Will they actually pull the trigger on a deal for the perpetually disgruntled bucket-getter?
+With the news set to update on a daily basis, here’s a place to track the latest updates on Kyrie, the Nets, the Lakers and any potential trade discussions.